armlabstanford/mixed_reality_setup/README.md

 12. Adding RosConnector to your Unity scene
     - Under the SampleScene on the left, right click and `Create Empty`.
-    - Right click on your newly created GameObject and rename it to **RosConnector**.
+    - Right click on your newly created `GameObject` and rename it to **RosConnector**.
-    - Click on `RosConnector`.
+    - Click on `RosConnector` to ensure that we are modifying its properties.
 On the right, under `Inspector`, you should only see `Transform` for now.
 Click on `Add Component` and add the following:
       - `Pose Publisher`
       - `Scale Publisher`
-    - `Ros Connector` should be automatically added for you.
+    - `Ros Connector (Script)` should be automatically added as a component for you.
       - `Pose Publisher (Script)` and `Scale Publisher (Script)` are scripts that help to publish information from HoloLens to ROS.
 A separate script must be written for different ROS message types.
 In this case, `Pose Publisher (Script)` publishes a [Pose Message](https://docs.ros.org/api/geometry_msgs/html/msg/Pose.html).
 The topic that is published can be changed under `Topic`.

 13. Adding the Cube's Transform to the publishers
+    -  Ensure that `RosConnector` is still selected under the SampleScene on the left so that we are modifying the properties for it.
-    - Drag and drop your `Cube` from the SampleScene on the left to the `Published Transform` on the right under `Pose Publisher`.
-Do the same for `Scale Publisher`.
+    - Drag and drop your `Cube` from the SampleScene on the left to the `Published Transform` on the right under `Pose Publisher (Script)`.
+Do the same for `Scale Publisher (Script)`.
-    - Modify your topic for `Pose Publisher` to be **/pose**.
+    - Set your topic for `Pose Publisher` to be **/pose**.
 This is the topic that we subscribe to in ROS later on.
-    - Modify your topic for `Scale Publisher` to be **/scale**.
+    - Set your topic for `Scale Publisher` to be **/scale**.
 This is the topic that we subscribe to in ROS later on.
-    - Under `Pose Publisher`, you should see the following now:
+    - Under `Pose Publisher (Script)`, you should see the following now:
       - `Topic`: /pose
       - `Published Transform`: Cube (Transform)
-    - Under `Scale Publisher`, you should see the following now:
+    - Under `Scale Publisher (Script)`, you should see the following now:
       - `Topic`: /scale
       - `Published Transform`: Cube (Transform)